Miriam Kurtzig Freedman

 Illustrated

-“I knew and admired Thea and this manuscript is a page turner.
-I hope you get a chance to read it.”
+I knew and admired Thea and this manuscript is a page turner.
+I hope you get a chance to read it.

 Most of us aren’t.
 And yet, it’s precisely because she was an ordinary woman who, it turns out, lived an extraordinary 20th- century life—that I set about to tell her story of resilience and love.
-She lived through challenging times that are relevant to all of us today.
+She lived through challenging times that are relevant to us today.
 I found her story fascinating and inspiring.
 I hope that you will too!

 About

-What’s in those boxes from the attic?
-A scribbled note in my mother’s handwriting.
-Newspaper clippings yellowed with age and marked up with more notes.
+When my mother died, she left lots of boxes in the attic.
+What’s in them?A scribbled note in her handwriting.
+News clippings yellowed with age and marked up with more notes.
 A diary filled with stories, reflections, and drawings.
 Another notebook.
 Another diary.
 Photos—some folded and crinkled-black & whites and in color.
 More notes.
 Oh!
 So many stories.

-With time on my hands, I finally retrieved those boxes, one by one, and pored through my mother’s inner life – her stories, her intuitions, her wishes, her dreams.
+My perfect day came during the Covid lockdown.
+With time on my hands, I finally retrieved them, one by one, and pored through my mother’s inner life – her stories, intuitions, wishes, dreams.
 They also revealed her secret desire—to have her story told!
 That became my mission.

 This book is historical, personal, and